PhilTheGM/DeathwatchAndAscension/HouseRules.md

 Storm Weapons can be used for suppressing fire, following all the rules for suppressing fire that full auto weapons do.
 A hit using a storm weapon with suppressing fire, not on full auto, does not count as two hits.

 ## Using Astartes/Mortal Weapons
 An astartes can spend a half action, ripping off trigger guards etc from a mortal weapon to make it usable.
-Doing so will make the weapon standard quality, unless it's already poor quality.
+Doing so will make the weapon standard craftsmanship, unless it's already poor craftsmanship.
 Mortal weapons used by an astartes count as being inacurate.
 Aditionally a natural 100 rolled to use a mortal weapon by an astartes will destroy the wargear.

 A mortal can fire an astartes weapon without modification to the weapon.
-Astartes weapons used by an mortal count as being inacurate.
+Astartes weapons used by a mortal count as being inacurate.
 Aditionally a natural 100 rolled to use a mortal weapon by an astartes will inflict a critical wound to a random location of the user.
 Roll on the impact critical chart against the given location 1d5.

 ## Hit Location Chart
 The hit location rules that came with the origional Dark Heresy 2nd edition beta (which were sinse scrapped) are faster and  easier to remember.
 In this system you take the units dice of your to-hit roll and compaire them to the bellow chart.